tjmike/log_aggregator/README.md

      2019-10-28 22:25:18.728  INFO 40052 --- [  DPumpPusher-1] tjmike.datastax.datapump.AsyncPusher     : PUSH: log3.log_1572314081_260.pbData Code: 200 Message: Throttle: 120
     ```

-    We can see tha the the the DataPumPusher got the throttle message and went too sleep for 2 minutes.
+    We can see tha the the the DataPumpPusher got the throttle message and went to sleep for 2 minutes.
+This
+    example is for DPumpPusher-1.
+There are 5 threads for the data pump.
+They should all behave the same.

     Set the backpressure to 0 seconds:

     ```curl http://localhost:8080/throttle?seconds=0```